LennardFe/Chione/docs/README.md

 </div>

 <div align="justify">
 <p>Navigate to the <a href="https://github.com/vs-marshall/Chione/tree/main/output">output</a> folder containing the <a href="https://github.com/vs-marshall/Chione/blob/main/output/Chione.exe">Chione.exe</a> file, click on the .exe and then on the three dots at the top right, as shown in the picture below.
 Then click on <b>download</b>.
-This is it; the program should work as intended.
+The download takes a few seconds to start.
 There is a possibility that your anti-virus program may flag the  .exe as a virus.
 I can assure you that this is not true; as the code is open source, you can take a look yourself.
 Enjoy!</p>
 </div>

 ![download](https://github.com/vs-marshall/Chione/assets/78146861/003dd8e3-42ce-4328-b485-798fa47d5a40)